dbt-labs/docs.getdbt.com/website/docs/docs/contributing/documenting-a-new-adapter.md

 ### Single Source of Truth

-We have asked our partner adapter maintainers to use the [docs.getdbt.com repo](https://github.com/dbt-labs/docs.getdbt.com) (i.e. this site) as the single-source-of-truth for documentation rather than having to maintain the same set of information in three different places.
-Instead, we ask that the adapter repo's `README.md` and the dataplatform's documentation pages simply link to the corresponding page on this docs site.
+We asked our adapter maintainers to use the [docs.getdbt.com repo](https://github.com/dbt-labs/docs.getdbt.com) (i.e. this site) as the single-source-of-truth for documentation rather than having to maintain the same set of information in three different places.
+The adapter repo's `README.md` and the data platform's documentation pages should simply link to the corresponding page on this docs site.

 ### Assumed Knowledge